Lightning-Chart/lcjs-example-0053-dataGaps/README.md

 ## Description

-**Please note that using LightningChart JS for Trading use cases requires a special license agreement.**
-For more information, please [contact us](https://lightningchart.com/contact/).

 Normally, series types such as `LineSeries`, `AreaSeries`, etc. automatically connect data points to highlight the progression of trend values.
-In some specific use cases, this is not the ideal behavior.
-One such use case is trading data visualization, which is also the setting for this particular.

-Trading data often contains frequent _data gaps_, meaning relatively large time intervals when there are no data samples available.
-These correspond to times when the market is "closed", evenings and weekends.
+In some specific use cases, this is not the ideal behavior as data may contain frequent _data gaps_, meaning relatively large time intervals when there are no data samples available.

 [//]: # 'IMPORTANT: The assets will not show before README.md is built - relative path is different!'